dfns/dfns-sdk-ts/README.md

 `DfnsApiClient` is the main Dfns client, holding most supported functionalities of Dfns API.

-It needs to be authenticated, so `DfnsApiClient` needs to be passed a valid `authToken` during instanciation.
+It needs to be authenticated, so `DfnsApiClient` needs to be passed a valid `authToken`.
 This `authToken` can be:

 - a Service Account token - *long-lived*
 - a User Personal Access Token (PAT) - *long-lived*
 - a User token issued after on User login - *expires*

-`DfnsApiClient` also needs to be passed a [CredentialSigner](#credentialsigner) during instanciation, in order to sign requests.
+`DfnsApiClient` also needs to be passed a [CredentialSigner](#credentialsigner), in order to sign requests.

 ```ts
 import { DfnsApiClient } from '@dfns/sdk'